aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 Using ChartDataPoint you are able to customize the formatting of a single data point of the chart series.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithSingleChartDataPointOfAChartSeries-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithSingleChartDataPointOfAChartSeries-WorkWithSingleChartDataPointOfAChartSeries.java" >}}

 Please see the result below: